 Very often, new business owners lack the relevant business and managerial proficiency in such areas as:

-•Purchasing and selling
+- Purchasing and selling

 Particular attention should be given to the regular study, organization, planning and control of all the business's operations.
 Just because a business is set up and running, that doesn't mean there is no longer a need to examine market research results and customer data.
 These are often areas which get abandoned once a company has been established.

-The successful manager is a person with good leadership qualities who forms a work environment that will encourage productivity.
+Generally speaking, the successful manager is a person with good leadership qualities who forms a work environment that will encourage productivity.
 He/she will be skilled at hiring competent staff and training them when necessary and he/she is comfortable with delegating.
 The good leader is a skilled strategic thinker, one who is able to visions realities, capable of confronting change, making transitions, and envisioning new potential for times to come.

-Lack of Money -
+Lack of Money

 A frequent but fatal mistake many businesses make is that of not ensuring they have adequate operating funds.
 Many business owners seriously underestimate the amount of money that is needed.
 Because of this they are obliged to close shop almost before they have begun.

 It's crucial that you carefully calculate how much capital your business will need.
 And it's not just start up costs that need to be considered here, but also the costs associated with staying afloat in business.
 It's vital to take into account that a great many businesses need a year or even two to really find their feet and get established.
 During this period, you need adequate funds to pay all business costs until such a time as your sales can revenue can cover them.

-We hear the term 'location, location, location bandied about so much these days that it's become almost hackneyed.
-But, where you are location is a critical element regarding the possible success or failure of a business.
+We hear the term "location, location, location" bandied about so much these days that it's become almost hackneyed.
+But, where you are located is a critical element regarding the possible success or failure of a business.

 Consider the following:

-•Where do your customers live and shop?
+- Where do your customers live and shop?

-•What is traffic flow like in the area - is parking a problem?
+- What is traffic flow like in the area - is parking a problem?

-•What is the location of your competitors?
+- What is the location of your competitors?

-•What condition is the building in, how does this stack up in terms of safety regulations?
+- What condition is the building in, how does this stack up in terms of safety regulations?

 - Are there any incentives for start-up business to locate in specific areas?